thegavs/openhab-trains/OpenHab/install guide/Install.md

 ![ ](./openhab-conf.png  "openhab file system")

 Also use ssh in a command line to connect to the server username and password again openhabian.
+(For information on ssh see [ssh.md](./ssh.md) )

 then run "sudo openhabian-config"  this then starts a configuration program.